File information

 Simply install with your mod organizer of choice and enable the plugin.

-If you are installing mid-game, the mod will initialize immediately.
+If you are in port when the mod starts, this registration occurs immediately.

 The mod is published as a small master and should be loaded as early as possible.